 Written on February 4, 2013 at 3:46 pm, by Belinda Zinicola

-If you operate a pharmaceutical or medical device business, more than likely you know about the new Physician Payment Sunshine Act.
+If you operate a pharmaceutical or medical device business, more than likely you know about the new Physician Payment Sunshine Act, now called Open Payments.
 What you may not know is that companies out of compliance can be fined anywhere from $10,000 to $1,000,000.

 As the Sunshine Act approaches, the need for pharmaceutical and medical supply companies to better understand expense reporting increases.
 In fact, according to the new law, federal reports must be electronic, easily downloadable, and searchable.

 To help you ensure that your employees are up-to-speed with the upcoming changes and to ensure that you stay in compliance, we offer the following six tips on surviving the legal change:

 Inside those paper expense reports and receipts are important sources of payments that you’ll need to track.
 To ensure nothing gets missed, consider CRM systems, clinical trials, education services and 3rd party marketing firms as some of the many sources of data that need to be tracked.
 Expense reports may contain about 80% of the transactions, but they are likely to represent less than 20% of the reportable costs.

 2. Standardize a Health Care Providers (HCP) list

 Standardizing the source list of HCPs at the outset so that all systems and processes share a single master list, will eliminate most of the challenges in aggregating spend.
 Otherwise, you must take all of those names recorded for each expenditure and figure out exactly who each one uniquely refers to in order to create your reports.
 Lots of systems contribute to this data, not just expenses, so give your IT staff a break and consolidate your different systems and reconcile it all together.